Wild things

 |

 Maddy's videos show a secret night-time world where otters, badgers, beavers, wild boar and many other animals, calmly go about their business without interference from humans.
-Black-bellied dipper
+Green Woodpecker

 Wild boar with babies (marcassins)